Northampton captain Dylan Hartley cited for striking Rory Best

 Ulster are top of the pool, having won all three of their matches, and Saints require victory to keep their slim quarter-final hopes alive.

-Hartley has only recently returned to action after suffering an injury that sidelined him from England's autumn Test campaign.
+Hartley has only recently returned to action that sidelined him from England's autumn Test campaign.

 The recommended International Rugby Board sanctions for striking with the fist or arm range from a two-week ban to a maximum 52 weeks.